mcneel/docify/apisite/content/posts/rhino-runtime-corruptgeometryexception.md

 ---
-title: "Rhino.Runtime.CorruptGeometryException"
+title: "CorruptGeometryException"
 draft: false
 ---

+*Namespace: Rhino.Runtime*

+   Thrown when Rhino finds a brep or mesh that will cause a crash if used for calculations.

-# Properties
+## Properties
-## CommonObject CommonObject
+#### CommonObject CommonObject
 - (summary)
      Corrupt geometry .NET class

 - (since) 6.10
-## IntPtr Pointer
+#### IntPtr Pointer
 - (summary)
      pointer to base geometry (ON_Object*)